-Around 70% of chickens raised for meat globally are raised in intensive industrial farming systems.
-This includes the majority of chickens in the UK, Europe and the US as well as rapidly increasing numbers in developing countries.
+Over 70% of chickens raised for meat globally are raised in intensive industrial farming systems.
+This includes the majority of chickens in the UK, Europe, the US and China, as well as rapidly increasing numbers in developing countries.

-Intensively farmed chickens are bred to reach their slaughter weight in less than 6 weeks.
-This is half the time it would take traditionally.
-Their short lives are spent in overcrowded sheds with no access to the outside.
+In the European Union, intensively farmed chickens are bred to reach their slaughter weight in less than 6 weeks.
+This is less than half the time it would take traditionally.
+Their short lives are spent in overcrowded, dimly-lit sheds with no access to the outside.

 Inside the intensive chicken shed